Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Wave-optics Rendering of Translucent Primitives for Computer-generated Holography

-To maximize SLM bandwidth utilization, we propose \textit{Random-phase Gaussian Wave Splatting} (GWS-RP) where each Gaussian wavefront is effectively modulated by a random phase map $\phi_i(\coordinate)$ to scatter the light passing through each Gaussian in the scene away from the optical axis.
-Gaussians are then alpha blended and composited from \textit{back to front} with respect to the SLM, and multiple such wavefronts with individually sampled random phases are time multiplexed to achieve the desired intensity distribution.
-The novel alpha blending and wave compositing procedure in GWS-RP is specifically designed to work with random-phase Gaussians with non-binary alpha values, and greatly outperforms prior alpha blending schemes for complex wavefronts \cite{choi2025gaussian, yanagiya2019alpha} as we demonstrate in Section 4.2.
+To formally close this gap, we propose \textit{Random-phase Wave Splatting} (RPWS), a robust CGH framework that generates random-phase holograms from translucent primitives, tackling all of the drawbacks of GWS.
+In RPWS, each primitive wavefront is effectively modulated by a random phase map $\phi_i(\coordinate)$ to scatter the light passing through each primitive in the scene away from the optical axis.
+The primitives are then alpha blended and composited from \textit{back to front} with respect to the SLM, and multiple such wavefronts with individually sampled random phases are time multiplexed for accurate alpha blending to achieve the desired intensity distribution.
+The novel alpha blending and wave compositing procedure in RPWS is specifically designed to work with random-phase \textit{translucent} primitives with continuous alpha values, and greatly outperforms GWS in blending complex wavefronts \cite{choi2025gaussian}, which we demonstrate in Sec. \ref{sec:results}.